It's all about Emma,… and the people around her.

 As far as novels go, Emma is not very long -- only 160,000 words.
 By comparison, the Bible is about 800,000 words long, and Melville's Moby Dick is about 218,000 words long.
 Nor is the book very difficult to read; Emma has a Flesch readability score of 73, where 0 means nobody can read it, and 100 means anybody can read it.
 Based on my experience, scores in the 70's are typical for popular novels.

-I used a large-language model to summarize each of the fifty-five chapters in Emma, and from the results, I see a lot of Emma and the names of people around her.
+I used a large-language model to summarize each of the fifty-five chapters in Emma, and from the results, I see a lot of Emma and the names of people.
 All of the summaries are available here, and a few of the more interesting ones are included below:

 Emma Woodhouse has lived for 21 years in a comfortable home and happy disposition.
 Her mother died long ago and she had a governess, Miss Taylor, who died recently.
 Emma and Miss Taylor had been friends for 16 years.
 Miss Taylor married Mr. Weston.
 Emma mourned the loss of her friend.